Pancreatic Surgery

-The liver, pancreas, gallbladder and bile duct are known as the hepatobiliary and pancreatic system.
-Surgery to treat cancers and disorders in these organs is highly complicated and challenging and requires a high level of skill and expertise.
+Surgery to treat cancers and disorders in this organ is highly complicated and challenging and requires a high level of skill and expertise.
+Pancreatic surgery is a subspecialty that surgically manages benign and malignant diseases of the pancreas, utilizing a variety of techniques.

 Distal Pancreatectomy